specialistgeneralist/Reddit-political-ideology/progress_tracker.md

     * 4000 users | 293.65 seconds
     * 5000 users | 368.24 seconds
     * 6000 users | 558.32 seconds

+* *update:* the time is definitely non-linear since the further we go, the more likely that a comment's author is already in our list.
+Hence there are dimishing returns to time.

 * Updated user_flair_scraper_draft so that it scrapes 1000 user/flair pairs at a time and then adds each user/pair as a row to an existing .csv file.
 This way, if the computer doing the scraping is turned off while the script is running or something else terminates the script, most of the scraped data will still be saved and available.